ALERT: Jobseekers are being fraudulently contacted by scammers. Click here to find out how to protect yourself from recruitment scams.

 Calculated as pre-exceptional operating profit(2) divided by net fees.
 Measures the Group’s effectiveness in managing our level of investment for future growth and controlling costs.

-Conversion rate(3) decreased by 580bps to 9.4%.
+Conversion rate(3) decreased by 470 bps to 4.7%.
 Challenging market conditions and longer average time-to-hire negatively impacted our average number of placements per consultant.
-However, our decisive actions and operational rigour reduced costs by an annualised c.£60 million.
+However, our decisive actions and operational rigour have reduced costs by an annualised c.£65 million since the start of FY24.
 Our longer-term aspiration for conversion rate remains 22-25%.

 5. Cash conversion(5) (%)